 In case your script uses the descriptive programming object candidate multiple times, it will be very tiresome to specify all the property value pairs for each statement

-In such cases you can make use of Description Class provided by QTP Syntax for creating an description object is
+In such cases, you can make use of Description Class provided by QTP

 Why Use Descriptive Programming?